show_page.php1 : mm15.jpg

 HISTORY: This dog presented with rear limb lameness

 HISTOPATHOLOGIC DESCRIPTION: Femur: Affecting 50% of the epiphysis, extending from the subchondral aspect of the articular cartilage to the physis, is a focally extensive area of osteonecrosis characterized by brightly eosinophilic, irregular bony trabeculae that lack osteocytes within lacunae, osteoblasts are often completely absent or flattened and atrophic, and multiple bone fragments have scalloped margins with adjacent osteoclasts in Howship’s lacunae (osteolysis).
-In this area, the intertrabecular spaces contain a marked fibroblastic proliferation in a loosely arranged myxomatous to collagenous matrix with numerous variably sized capillaries (neovascularization).
-Within this area are accumulations of amphophilic to basophilic necrotic cellular debris, moderate numbers of macrophages (with erythrophagocytosis and phagocytosed hemosiderin), scatted neutrophils, and mild hemorrhage, fibrin, and edema.
-Adjacent trabeculae have peripheral, scalloped, intensely basophilic reversal lines (resorptive activity) and are lined by numerous active osteoblasts (remodeling).
+The intertrabecular spaces contain a marked fibroblastic proliferation within loosely arranged myxomatous to collagenous matrix with numerous variably sized capillaries (neovascularization).
+There is multifocal accumulation of amphophilic to basophilic necrotic cellular debris, moderate numbers of macrophages (with erythrophagocytosis and intracytoplasmic hemosiderin), scatted neutrophils, and mild hemorrhage, fibrin, and edema.
+Trabeculae adjacent to the affected area have peripheral, scalloped, intensely basophilic reversal lines (resorptive activity) and are lined by numerous active osteoblasts (remodeling).

 CONDITION: Avascular necrosis of the femoral head